 The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a S1G PHY contains a GROUP_ID_MANAGEMENT parameter, which specifies membership status and STA position for each of the group IDs as described in 9.6.22.3 (Group ID Management frame format).

-The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a S1G PHY contains a PARTIAL_AID_LIST_GID00 parameter, which includes the list of partial AIDs, of which the S1G STA is an intended recipient, in which a frame is addressed to an AP.
+The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a S1G PHY contains a PARTIAL_AID_LIST_GID00 parameter, which includes the list of partial AIDs of which the S1G STA is an intended recipient, in which a frame is addressed to an AP.
 The settings of the PARTIAL_AID are specified in 10.21 (Group ID, partial AID, Uplink Indication, and COLOR in S1G PPDUs).

-The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a S1G PHY contains a PARTIAL_AID_LIST_GID63 parameter, which includes the list of partial AIDs, of which the S1G STA is an intended recipient, in which a frame is addressed to a non- AP STA.
+The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a S1G PHY contains a PARTIAL_AID_LIST_GID63 parameter, which includes the list of partial AIDs of which the S1G STA is an intended recipient, in which a frame is addressed to a non- AP STA.
 The settings of the PARTIAL_AID are specified in 10.21 (Group ID, partial AID, Uplink Indication, and COLOR in S1G PPDUs).

-The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a S1G PHY contains a LISTEN_TO_GID00 parameter, which, when true, indicates to the PHY not to filter out PPDUs with GROUP_ID field equal to the value 0.
+The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a S1G PHY contains a LISTEN_TO_GID00 parameter, which, when true, indicates to the PHY not to filter out PPDUs with GROUP_ID field equal to 0.

-The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a S1G PHY contains a LISTEN_TO_GID63 parameter, which, when true, indicates to the PHY not to filter out PPDUs with GROUP_ID field equal to the value 63.
+The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a S1G PHY contains a LISTEN_TO_GID63 parameter, which, when true, indicates to the PHY not to filter out PPDUs with GROUP_ID field equal to 63.

+The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for a S1G PHY contains a CCA_SENSITIVITY_TYPE parameter, which is an enumerated type that can take the following values:

+CCA_SENSITIVITY_TYPE_1 indicates that the PHY issues a PHYCCA. indication primitive based on the CCA conditions listed in Table 23-37 (Additional conditions for CCA BUSY on the primary 2 MHz in type 1 channelization) and 23.3.18.5.4 (CCA sensitivity for signals not occupying the primary 2 MHz channel).

+CCA_SENSITIVITY_TYPE_2 indicates that the PHY issues a PHYCCA. indication primitive based on the CCA conditions listed in Table 23-38 (Additional conditions for CCA BUSY on the primary 2 MHz in type 2 channelization) and 23.3.18.5.4 (CCA sensitivity for signals not occupying the primary 2 MHz channel).

+CCA_SENSITIVITY_TYPE_2_WIDEBAND indicates that the PHY issues a PHY-CCA.indication primitive based on the CCA conditions listed in Table 23-37 (Additional conditions for CCA BUSY on the primary 2 MHz in type 1 channelization) and 23.3.18.5.4 (CCA sensitivity for signals not occupying the primary 2 MHz channel).

 Additional changes